YaoSiqi2003/CSC1002-Programming-Projects/README.md

 1. **Sliding Puzzle (Huarong Dao)**: A classic sliding puzzle game where the goal is to rearrange tiles in the correct order.
 2. **Connect Four**: A two-player strategy game where players take turns dropping colored discs into a grid, aiming to connect four of their discs horizontally, vertically, or diagonally.
-3. **Snake Game**: A retro-style game where the player controls a snake that grows longer as it eats food, while avoiding collisions with walls and itself.
+3. **Snake Game**: A game where the player controls a snake that grows longer as it eats food, while avoiding collisions with the ghost.

 ---